 Patrycja Muc, Electrical Engineering, Mechanical Engineering and Technical Journalism (in Cooperation with Katholischen Universität Eichstädt)

 Architectural journalism is considered an untapped subject area in science.
 While there are already empirical studies on journalistic genres such as political, science and technology journalism, there is little knowledge about architectural journalism.
 In the context of society as a whole, architecture plays a no less important role than politics and business.
 This becomes clear in questions of urban planning and development, new housing concepts and public building projects.
 Doctoral student Patrycja Muc therefore examines in content analysis how German daily newspaper editorial offices report on architecture.
 In addition, guided expert interviews with architects and journalists will shed light on how both actors assess the relevance of architectural issues.
-Supervision: Prof. Dr. Andreas Schümchen.
+Supervisor: Prof. Dr. Andreas Schümchen.

 Ina Neher, IZNE/TREE, Project